hgdeoro/daedalus/README.md

 3. Client: Python client to send messages using HTTP

+4. Client: logging handler to integrate to the Python's logging framework

-4. Client: [Java client](https://github.com/hgdeoro/DaedalusJavaClient) to send messages using HTTP.
+5. Client: [Java client and log4j appender](https://github.com/hgdeoro/daedalus-java-client) to send messages using HTTP.

 For the curious: install in a virtual machine
 ----------------------------------------